MohamedBrary/recipes_viewer/README.md

 end
 ```

-##### Sprockets issue with Rails 6
+##### Sprockets and webpack issues with Rails 6

 I had to use this specific version, to solve an issue with assets compiling.
+Also the application should be on the same drive as the webpack.

 ```ruby
 gem 'sprockets', '~> 3.7.2'